Tips for Getting Through Customs Quickly at Cancun International Airport

 The customs officers might want to check your bags and go through your things.
 But other times they might simply wave you through.

-So long as you haven’t brought anything prohibited, you’ve been through immigration, and you’ve grabbed any checked luggage the process should be smooth.
-Be prepared to show your passport and visa stamp again.
+So long as you haven’t brought anything prohibited, you’ve been through immigration, and you’ve grabbed any checked luggage, the process should be smooth.

 How long does it take to get through customs in Cancun?

-It’s challenging to predict the time you’ll end up spending in customs at Cancun.
-Whether or not there are long lines depends on how many passengers and planes are landing at the same time.
+It’s challenging to predict how long you’ll spend in customs at Cancun.
+Whether or not there are long lines depends on how many passengers and planes are landing simultaneously.

 Red or Green light?

-Mexico has a bit of a reputation for being a little scammy, especially in the more tourist-focused destinations, like Cancun, precisely.
-And while I don’t believe this is true at all, there are a couple of scams you’ll want to avoid after you’ve been through customs there.
-In particular: timeshare sales and taxis.
+Mexico has a reputation for being a little scammy, especially in the more tourist-focused destinations like Cancun.
+And while I don’t believe this is true at all, there are a couple of scams you’ll want to avoid after you’ve gone through customs there, particularly timeshare sales and taxis.

 Timeshare sales